 Removing carpet from a staircase is a similar process, but there will be a bit more repetition:

 Getting rid of the old materials will be easier and faster if you roll up and tape the discarded strips of carpet and carpet padding.
 If you don't know whether your local garbage collection service will get rid of these materials, consider renting a dumpster to ensure a speedy cleanup.
-You can toss everything into the dumpster, including the tack strips.
+You can toss everything into the dumpster, including the tack strips, and if you happen to have old couches or furniture, you can take advantage and toss that too!

 With the proper tools, you can get any home renovation done easily, including removing your old carpet.
 Like with any renovation, you're bound to have a ton of debris left over that you'll need hauled away.